QUALITY MANAGEMENT ISO 9001

 Quality Management Systems

-In the late 20th century, independent organisations began producing standards to assist in the creation and implementation of quality management systems.
 A quality management system (QMS) is a formalised system that documents processes, procedures, and responsibilities for achieving quality policies and objectives.
 A QMS helps coordinate and direct an organisation’s activities to meet customer and regulatory requirements and to improve its effectiveness and efficiency on a continual basis.
-In 1987, the ISO 9000 series of quality management standards was published, based on the British quality standards of the time and heavily influenced by the foundations of quality, which were derived from Military standards.

 When utilising ISO 9001 as the benchmark in global quality management, the user can look to obtain certification to act as confirmation to stakeholders that the system meets the recognised requirements of the standard.